Amareteklay/heritage-housing-issues/README.md

 * **Business Requirement 1:** Data Visualization and Correlation study

-  * We inspected the sale price of the houses in the data and plotted a histogram to understand its distribution.
+  * We will inspect the sale price of the houses in the data and plot a histogram to understand its distribution.

-  * We have studies the magnitudes and directions of correlation between the attributes and sale price of the houses.
-We computed both Peason and Spearman correlations.
+  * We will study the magnitudes and directions of correlation between the attributes and sale price of the houses.
+We will compute both Peason and Spearman correlations.

-  * We have plotted the key variables against the sale price of the houses to illustrate the nature of relationship.
+  * We will plot the key variables against the sale price of the houses to illustrate the nature of relationship.

   * The [correlation study notebook](https://github.com/Amareteklay/heritage-housing-issues/blob/main/jupyter_notebooks/03%20-%20Correlation_Study.ipynb) handles this business requirement.

 * **Business Requirement 2:** Regression Analysis

-  * As the target variable we are interested to predict is continuous, we used regression analysis to address this business requirement.
+  * As the target variable we are interested to predict is continuous, we will use regression analysis to address this business requirement.
 In case the performance of our regression model is poor, we may change this to a classification problem.

   * Not all attributes will have the same effect on the sale price.
 We want to identify variables that contribute to the lion's share of the price so that our customer can maximize price by leveraging these factors.
-We will use PCA to identify these variables.
+We may use PCA to identify these variables.

   * The [Modeling and Evaluation - Predict House Prices notebook](https://github.com/Amareteklay/heritage-housing-issues/blob/main/jupyter_notebooks/05%20-%20Modeling%20and%20Evaluation%20-%20Predict%20House%20Prices.ipynb) handles this business requirement.

 ## **5. ML Business Case**

-* In the previous bullet, you potentially visualized a ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course

-  * Note: a Business Case for each ML model considering the model objective, outcome, metrics, output, heuristic and training data, and the Dashboard Design.

 ### **Predict Sale Price**
 #### **Regression Model**